Live up that Dalmatian life!

 7: EAT: Corto Maltese

-Did not want this list to be all about food, but for what else am I traveling for but to try different flavors and to pack on some kilos?
+Did not want this list to be all about food, but what else am I traveling for but to try different flavors and to pack on some kilos?
 Red bricks, bistro-style.
-Corto Maltese is a super friendly restaurant serving up amazing Mediterranean dishes that aren’t fried.
-So everything you consume here is super healthy, thermally processed.
+Corto Maltese is a super friendly restaurant serving up amazing Mediterranean dishes that aren’t fried, so everything you consume here is super healthy, thermally processed.